by Rajan P. Parrikar

 The curtain falls with a Soordas pada based in Bhairavi, delivered by the finest exponent of that raga – K.L.
 Saigal – in the film BHAKTA SOORDAS (1942), with music by Gyan Dutt: Madhukar Shyam hamare chor.

 The author gratefully acknowledges the assistance of Sir Vish Krishnan in the above compilation.
-Anita Thakur of SAWF has been the driving force behind this entire effort.
+Anita Thakur of SAWF (now defunct) has been the driving force behind this entire effort.